ChowdhuryJoy108/FitForge/README.md

   - Error messages for invalid credentials.
   - Toggle between login and registration pages.

-### Homepage
+### Homepage Implementation
-- **Banner Section:** Displays a heading, short description, and a button redirecting to the Classes page.
+- **Banner Section:** Displayed a heading, short description, and a button redirecting to the Classes page.
-- **Featured Section:** Highlights website features through cards with titles, descriptions, and icons/images.
+- **Featured Section:** Highlighted website features through cards with titles, descriptions, and icons/images.
-- **About Section:** Provides organizational information in a visually appealing layout.
+- **About Section:** Provided organizational information in a visually appealing layout.
-- **Featured Classes:** Displays top six most booked classes using MongoDB's `$sort` method.
+- **Featured Classes:** Displayed top six most booked classes using MongoDB's `$sort` method.
 - **Testimonials/Reviews:** Carousel slider for user-submitted reviews.
-- **Latest Community Posts:** Displays six recent forum posts with links for further reading.
+- **Latest Community Posts:** Displayed six recent forum posts with links for further reading.
 - **Newsletter Section:** Allows users to subscribe without logging in.
 Data saved to MongoDB.
-- **Team Section:** Displays trainer profiles with name, biography, expertise, and photo.
+- **Team Section:** Displayed trainer profiles with name, biography, expertise, and photo.

 ### All Trainers Page
-- Displays all trainer profiles with:
+- Displayed all trainer profiles with:
   - Trainer name
   - Profile image
   - Years of experience